 About Me

-I’m a psychologist studying early neural and cognitive development, with a particular interest in the mind-body problem as it plays out in social contexts.
-My research explores how social cognition is intertwined with the physical states of the brain and body.
-I earned my PhD in 2021 from the University of British Columbia, where I worked with Kiley Hamlin to study the neurophysiological mechanisms underlying infants’ responses to social interactions.
-I then completed a postdoctoral fellowship with Nathan Fox at the University of Maryland, investigating the roots of social anxiety and the links between early brain activity and cognitive development.
+I am a psychologist studying early neural and cognitive development.
+My research focuses on the mind–body problem in social contexts, examining how social cognition is linked to the physical states of the brain and body.
+I earned my PhD in 2021 from the University of British Columbia (UBC), where I worked with Kiley Hamlin to study the neurophysiological mechanisms underlying infants’ responses to social interactions.
+I then completed a postdoctoral fellowship with Nathan Fox at the University of Maryland (UMD), investigating the roots of social anxiety and the links between early brain activity and cognitive development.
+I subsequently returned to UBC as a postdoctoral researcher with Hee Yeon Im, using magnetoencephalography (MEG) and decoding methods to explore how social information is represented in the brains of infants and adults.
+I am now an Assistant Professor in the Department of Psychology at the University of Victoria (UVic).
+The long-term goal of my research is to elucidate the mechanistic foundations of early mental processes that enable humans to navigate the world and give rise to complex thought and behavior.

-Outside of research, I enjoy spending time with family, hiking, biking, listening to music, and dancing Lindy Hop.
+Outside of research, I enjoy spending time with family, biking, playing and listening to music, and dancing Lindy Hop.